 Lookups volunteers check indexed sources within the CGS library.
 We will send you copies of the original records as they appear in the old books, microfilms, and microfiche.

 You may need the help of a researcher who consults all potentially useful sources, not only within our library, but also in local courthouses, public libraries, mortuaries, cemeteries, etc. Hire a Researcher describes this option.
 Check the California Research Tips to learn more.

-CALIFORNIA NAMES INDEX (Lookups for $10)
+CGS NAMES INDEX (Lookups for $10 Each)

 This is the index to most of our databases, which have been extracted by CGS Volunteers from state, county, and local references.
 Currently, there are more than 350,000 names in the Index.
 It is an ongoing project and names are added regularly.
 Check back!

 Each source is identified by a code which reflects its contents.
 We recommend that you begin by reading descriptions of these Index Codes.